top of page

 Survey Conditions:

-Wind: DO NOT conduct surveys during strong winds.
+Wind: Beaufort scale (0-4) and direction.
+DO NOT conduct surveys during high winds (>18 mph).
 High winds diminish your ability to hear nightjar vocalizations.

-Sky: DO NOT begin a survey if the sky is completely overcast, during heavy fog, or persistent rain or snow.
+Sky: Quantify the percent of cloud cover.
+DO NOT begin a survey if the sky is completely overcast, during heavy fog, or persistent rain or snow.
 All of these conditions will diminish calling rates of nightjars and hamper your survey.

-0 = Clear: Cloudless sky, can see stars and moon clearly
+0 = 0%.
+Clear, cloudless sky, can see stars and moon clearly.

-3 = Overcast: Dense cloud cover, entire sky covered.
-Should not conduct survey.
+10 = 100%.
+Overcast, dense cloud cover, entire sky covered.
+Do not conduct survey.

 Background Noise: Codes indicate the level that background noise impairs your ability to hear nightjars.